yangedruce/makando/README.md

 - Allow customers to view and pay in different currencies based on their location.
 - Enable customers to leave reviews and ratings for restaurants and menu items.
 - Integrate with delivery services (e.g., Lalamove, GrabExpress) to offer real-time delivery tracking.
-- Build dedicated mobile apps for Customer and Restaurant Manager using Laravel API + Flutter/React Native.
+- Build dedicated mobile apps for Customer and Restaurant Manager using Laravel API + Flutter.

 ### Bonus Nice-to-Haves
 - Reward customers with badges for milestones (e.g., "First Order", "Frequent Buyer").